SureshPricol/eON/DEPLOYMENT.md

    - Check Node.js version (18.x or 20.x)
    - Verify all dependencies are installed
    - Check for TypeScript errors

+4. **Terminal Websocket Connection Lost**:
+   - Use automatic migration options (Dockerfile or start script)
+   - Migrations will run automatically on container startup
+   - No manual terminal access required

 ### Logs and Monitoring: